 An important part of the Civil War took place on the high seas or the rivers which flowed through the South.
 The sailors or navy men typically wore a blue wool jumper, blue or white wool trousers, a flat hat, a black silk neckerchief, brogan shoes, wool socks, and a black leather waist belt.

-- Navy Fatigue Coat and Hat: For just under $300, this single breasted wool jacket features black cotton lining, rolling naval collar, and five-button front.
+- Navy Fatigue Coat: For just under $300, this single breasted wool jacket features black cotton lining, rolling naval collar, and five-button front.
 For $75, the dark blue wool hat with leather visor has gold detailing and side buttons.

 The Victorian Era identifies with the reign of Queen Victoria in England from 1837 to 1901, and civilians during the devastating Civil War times continued the fashion trend.
 This included fancy top hats, knee-length frock coats in a wide range of shades, vests, and trousers.
 Often they would stride with walking sticks while dapper pocket watches hung from front vest pockets.

 - Arthur Camden Saloon Keeper Costume: Each piece is sold separately with the highest price point under $65.
 A different take on Victorian-style clothing, this costume features a felt derby hat, a red vest, a collared dress shirt, trousers, a mechanical pocket watch, a bow tie, and more.